Tech Review

 - Sits on a cookie cooling rack to deter overheating

-- Dell Universal Dock 6000 (work's)
+- Dell Universal Dock 6000 (mine)

 - Contains: HDMI and DisplayPort ports, USB ports, LAN; using USB or USB-C to connect to the Surface laptop